 Signing a card or letter with XOXOXOXO is a special way of telling the recipient that you are sending hugs and kisses their way.
 This Valentine's Day send your loved ones hugs and kisses in the form of pizza pinwheels.

-This recipe will make one X and one O. Double the recipe if you want two of each letter, or simply make your pinwheels smaller by cutting each crescent sheet in half lengthwise before rolling them into logs.
-You will have four logs instead of 2 to cut into 1″ slices, they will just be smaller in diameter.
+You'll need to double the recipe if you want two of each letter, or simply make your pinwheels smaller by cutting each crescent sheet in half lengthwise before rolling them into logs.
+You will have four logs instead of 2 to cut into 1" slices, they will just be smaller in diameter.

 baking sheet lined with non-stick aluminum foil